xiersa/xiersa/README.md

 - I’m currently learning VUE@3.
 - You can contact me with: ltymxty@gmail.com

-Recently looking for a new opportunity.Feel free to ask me anythings.💬
+Recently looking for a new opportunity.Feel free to ask me anything.💬

 ps. my skills are:
 - vue2, vue-router, vuex, less, sass, echart